K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 # <div id='2'/> 2.
 Pipeline Deployment Service Registration

-## <div id='2-1'/> 2.1 PaaS-TA User Portal Access
+## <div id='2-1'/> 2.1 K-PaaS AP User Portal Access
-1. Click log-in from the PaaS-Ta User Portal.
+1. Click log-in from the K-PaaS AP User Portal.
 ![002]

 2. Log in to the Portal by entering User ID and Password then click “LOGIN”.